Canadiens stun Penguins 2-0 to win qualifying round series

 The Canadiens, who were in the process of playing out the string before the “pause” and the ensuing fallout put them in postseason position, were only too happy to slow the game down.
 Still, they generated most of the quality scoring chances and Lehkonen’s winner came at the end of another sloppy sequence by the Penguins.

+Now Pittsburgh heads into another extended offseason.
+Last summer they jettisoned veteran forward Phil Kessel and preached the need for more defensive responsibility by their talented forwards.
+They got it during the regular season.
+Not so much in the playoffs against a team they were expected to breeze past.
+Crosby, Evgeni Malkin and defenseman Kris Letang are all well into their 30s.
+Still, they are confident the window on them being Cup contenders has not closed.

+“I think these guys are still elite players,” Sullivan said.
+“I believe in this core.
+I just think they’re such character guys.
+They’re elite hockey players and I still think there’s elite play left in them.”

 NOTES: Montreal C Jake Evans, who left Game 3 in the second period after taking a hard hit from Brandon Tanev, did not play for the Canadiens. ...
 Pittsburgh tweaked its lines, moving right wing Patric Hornqvist to the second line, dropping right wing Conor Sheary to the third line and re-inserting center Jared McCann iback into the lineup after he sat out Game 3. ...
-Jarry is the second goalie in team history to make his first playoff start in an elimination game, joining Frank Pietrangelo, who started Game 6 of Pittsburgh’s first-round matchup with New Jersey.
-The Penguins won the next two games on their way to the franchise’s first Stanley Cup. ...
 Pittsburgh killed all 12 penalties it faced during the series.

 UP NEXT